cloud-agnost/agnost-website/blog/2023-07-14-what-you-can-build-with-agnost.md

 ## Understanding the Architecture of Agnost

-Agnost’s architectural brilliance lies in its seamless integration of multiple technologies.
+Agnost’s architecture lies in its seamless integration of multiple technologies.
 Its modularity, scalability, and flexibility are akin to the interconnected blocks of LEGO - each piece serves a purpose, and together, they form a powerful ensemble capable of creating anything you can imagine.

 Consider for a moment the beauty of a well-constructed LEGO structure.
 Isn't it amazing how each piece comes together to form a bigger picture, each component